teddykim105/teddykim105/README.md

 ### Hi there 👋

+Lab 2-2
+my first github profile.
+nice to meet you!

 <!--
 **teddykim105/teddykim105** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.